Technology is changing how we handle money.

 That said, it pays to try a few and play around.
 And you’re certainly not limited to web apps.
 For example, iBank is a powerful (although more expensive) app for Macs and iOS devices.
 SavvySpreadsheets offers an Excel-based experience that does more than you might do with your own spreadsheet but leaves out syncing accounts.

 I’ll be honest: I don’t have the time at the moment to manually enter every expense I have, so account syncing is attractive.
-But training myself to use these apps in the last few weeks was like trying to teach an old dog a new trick — I kept checking my online bank account statements, and adding them to another site like HelloWallet or PowerWallet felt like a chore.
+But training myself to use these apps in the last few weeks was like trying to teach an old dog a new trick — I kept checking my online bank account statements, and adding them to yet another site felt like a chore.

 I do love Personal Capital for the investing insights it provides.
 I haven’t found anywhere else that I can get such a useful analysis of my entire portfolio (even though it’s spread across four different brokers and mutual fund companies).